-The Cardinals began their 14th season at State Farm Stadium with back-to-back home games against the Chargers and Raiders to open the preseason.
+The Cardinals began their 14th season at State Farm Stadium last week when they hosted the L.A.
+Chargers in the preseason opener for both teams.

-After selling out last week's preseason matchup against the, the Cardinals have now sold out all 136 games played at the worldclass venue since it opened in 2006.
+After selling out last week's preseason win over the Chargers, the Cardinals have now sold out all 135 games played at the world-class venue since it opened in 2006.
+A sellout of this week's contest against the Raiders would